brunojppb/kanban-ui/README.md

 ## Backend API

 The API is ready and available here: https://kanban-api-rails.herokuapp.com/todos
+The API responds with JSON for all endpoints.

 ### Endpoints: